Purr-ide Post: Are Gay Cats a Thing?

 Behavior vs. Identity

 Almost every source I looked at (which are listed at the bottom and linked throughout the post) started out by separating identity and behavior.
-Sexual identity is how one sees oneself and who they are attracted to.
-Gender identity is whether someone views themself as male, female, both, neither, or something else entirely.
+Sexual identity is how you see yourself and who you are attracted to.
+Gender identity is whether you identify as as male, female, both, neither, or something else entirely.

 As you can probably assume from definitions that rely entirely on how one sees themselves, it’s going to be pretty hard if not impossible to measure this without asking the cat directly.
 As chatty as some cats are (my own sweet Zoloft included!), they can’t really tell us how they identify.

-Now, this would be a pretty disappointing blog post if things were to end there.
-Thankfully, that’s not the whole story.
-We can look at behavior as behavior is observable.
+Now, this would be a pretty disappointing article if things end there.
+Thankfully, that’s not the story of gay cats is more complicated.
+We can look at behavior as behavior is observable so by rephrasing the question we ask slightly.
 We can answer the question, “Do cats engage in homosexual behavior?”
 That’s a slightly different question than “Are cats gay?” but that subtle difference makes a question we can’t answer become suddenly very answerable.

 Homosexuality In Other Species